btrettel/flt/README.md

 Other files:

-- f90.yaml: Modified rules file for the Fortran linter[flinter](https://pypi.org/project/flinter/).
+- f90.yaml: Modified rules file for the Fortran linter [flinter](https://pypi.org/project/flinter/).
 - lint-wrapper.py: Runs the linters [flinter](https://pypi.org/project/flinter/) and [i-Code CNES](https://github.com/cnescatlab/i-CodeCNES/), reads their output, and has a useful exit code for Makefiles to detect linter suggestions.

 ## Goals